-This page will provide you with an overview to what to expect on a trip to Piccadilly Circus.
+This page will provide you with an overview of what to expect on a trip to Piccadilly Circus.
 You will also find links to more detailed pages on the cinemas, bars, clubs and places to eat in the area.
 Each link will bring you through to listings pages providing locations, contact details, descriptions, ticketing information and booking advice for the relevant establishments.

 Piccadilly Circus is situated between Leicester Square, famous for its cinemas, and Regent Street, one of London's most popular shopping destinations.
 It is also within easy walking distance of Trafalgar Square, Pall Mall, Soho and Buckingham Palace.

 Piccadilly Circus itself acts as a thoroughfare or meeting point more than an end destination.
 However, it is a good central place to start a day of shopping and sightseeing or a night of drinking, eating and dancing.
 In Piccadilly Circus you will find the famous Lilywhites department store, the Criterion theatre and the Trocadero centre (see below for more details).
-At its very centre you will also find a pedestrianised section with a fountain called the Statue of Eros - a picturesque spot to get a holiday snap.
+At its very centre, you will also find a pedestrianised section with a fountain called the Statue of Eros - a picturesque spot to get a holiday snap.

 You will also find the famous illuminated advertisements that wrap themselves around one of the tallest buildings in the square - making it look like a small section of Times Square in New York.
-These adverts change from time to time but the Sanyo and TDK signs seem to have stood the test of time.
+These adverts change from time to time, but the Sanyo and TDK signs seem to have stood the test of time.

 If you take a walk around the smaller streets that surround Piccadilly Circus you will find a wealth of places of interest including bars, shops, clubs and restaurants.
 The links below will send you to our pages with more details you to places that you can head to in the area, not just those that are directly on Piccadilly Circus.